OliPerkins1987/Wildfire_Human_Agency_Model/README.md

 This repository contains code to run the Wildfire Human Agency Model, a global geospatial model of human fire use and management.

+This is the development branch of version 2, which runs at a finer spatial resolution, includes seasonality and Nitrogen use by agents.

+Use Main or empirical for current use.

 Installation instructions follow below. see /docs for user guidelines.
 All questions and bugs to oliver.perkins@kcl.ac.uk

 *** Installation guidelines ***